grem11n/blog/content/post/gha-comment.md

 **UPD 2023-09-07**

 However, there is another caveat that I discovered after I published this blog post.
 GitHub has a special `GITHUB_SHA` environment variable.
 The commonly used [Checkout Action](https://github.com/actions/checkout) uses this variable to determine what reference to checkout into the working directory.
-Now, here's the caveat: _[the value of this variable dependes on the triggering event](https://github.com/orgs/community/discussions/26325).
-So, for the `issue_comment` event it equals the last commit on the default branch._ You can find the value of `GITHUB_SHA` environment variable for each type of a triggering event in [this document](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+Now, here's the caveat: _[the value of this variable depends on the triggering event](https://github.com/orgs/community/discussions/26325).
+So, for the `issue_comment` event it equals the last commit on the default branch._ You can find the value of `GITHUB_SHA` environment variable for each type of triggering event in [this document](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

 Thus, if you want to checkout the code of your pull request in such a pipeline, you need to get the reference of the latest PR commit on your own.
 There are a couple of ways to do so.